clbwhazzup/GrowOpSim/README.md

   * Curing
     * Requires placing in actor
     * Timing affects quality
-* Mixed nutrients
-  * Item type actor
-  * Player can add single nutrients
-  * Can be picked up
-  * Can be used on pot to add multiple nutrients
-    * Should be a way to add unequal parts of each
-      * maybe just percentage

 * Selling
   * **Might be too hard to implement all consideration for pricing**
     * **Will probably only consider quality and amount which will be input for math function**